Pesteves2002/devops-nixos-presentation/slides.typ

 #side-by-side(
   columns: (1fr, 1.25fr),
 )[
-  - Experimental feature of the *Nix* package manager
+  - Exp. feature that enhances Nix package management
-  - Provides a way to *pin* the version of dependencies ][
+  - *Pin* versions of dependencies for consistency
+  - The "processor" of Nix code
+][
 #text(
   11pt,